-What do Simon Cowell, Jackie Chan, Donald and YAYWORLD have in common?
-Panama Papers.
+What do Simon Cowell, Jackie Chan and YAYWORLD have in common?
+The Panama Papers.

 How a small startup managed to get listed in the Panama Papers, along with Jackie Chan, Simon Cowell, U.K. Prime Minister David Cameron, and the Duchess of York.

-Organizations and individuals listed in the Panama Papers include the NYU School of Medicine; the trustees of Columbia University; the founders of Linksys; golfer Tiger Woods; chess grand master Bobby Fischer; actors Jackie Chan, Emilio Estevez and Emma Watson; filmmaker Stanley Kubrick; Simon Cowell of America's Got Talent; the Duchess of York, former wife of Prince Andrew.
-And me, Colette Bellier.
+Organizations and individuals listed in the Panama Papers include the NYU School of Medicine; the trustees of Columbia University; the founders of Linksys; golfer Tiger Woods; chess grandmaster Bobby Fischer; actors Jackie Chan, Emilio Estevez and Emma Watson; filmmaker Stanley Kubrick; Simon Cowell of America's Got Talent; and the Duchess of York, former wife of Prince Andrew.
+And Colette Bellier, the founder of YAYWORLD.

 As you enter the Panama Papers website, the ICIJ is quick to state that there are legitimate uses for offshore companies and trusts, and not all companies in the database have broken the law or acted improperly.